Release 3.0 Downloads

 For detailed core documentation, the package below includes an enhanced Product Information Format Specification in PDF format.
 The document includes the full Specification (covering both the header and the body of the product information record), a full sample message, and rewritten and improved material that was previously available in separate Data Element Summary and XML Technical Notes documents.
 The package also includes HTML versions of the latest Codelists, which are hyperlinked from the main specification document.
 The individual codelists should be in a subfolder 'codelists' within the same folder as the main PDF in order for the links to be recognized.

-This latest version of the Specification covers 3.0 revision 1 (3.0.1), released January 2012.
+This latest version of the Specification covers 3.0 revision 2 (3.0.2), released January 2014.
 This revision is fully backward-compatible with earlier versions of the 3.0 specification.
-A summary of the changes between 3.0 and 3.0.1 can be viewed here.
+A summary of the changes between 3.0 and 3.0.1 can be viewed here, and the changes introduced with 3.0.2 here.
+The specification also includes an annotated sample file, and the file can be downloaded separately here.

 An Implementation and Best Practice Guide has been created to accompany the main Specification.
 These guidelines are intended to set a global benchmark for implementors, to reduce the variation between different interpretations of the standard in different countries, and to ensure that ONIX 3.0 messages are as interoperable as possible on a global scale.